curvenote/editor/README.md

 - TODO!

+### Clicking

+- Default to outside of the code mark when clicking to a new location in the editor

 ## Browser compatibility

 The plugin works great for Chrome at the moment and is pretty solid in Firefox, Safari has different display for where it puts the cursors before a span, so that needs some work.